Rethink Waste during the Holidays

 Christmas is a wonderful time of year to celebrate traditions with family and friends, but it’s also a time when we generate a lot of waste.
-With a little planning and creativity, we can reduce the environmental impact of the holiday season and help keep waste out of landfills.
-This year, rethink Christmas waste by practicing the 3Rs.
+We can reduce the environmental impact of the holiday season and help keep waste out of landfills by practicing the 3Rs.

 Help spread sustainable cheer this holiday season with these simple tips and traditions for gifting, wrapping, decorating and entertaining.